arq5x/gemini/README.md

-by augmenting VCF files with many informative annotations, and converting the information into a ``sqlite`` database framework, ``GEMINI`` provides a flexible database-driven API for data exploration, visualization, population genomics and medical genomics.  **We feel that this ability to integrate variation with the growing wealth of gemome annotations is the most compelling aspect of GEMINI ``GEMINI``**.
+by augmenting VCF files with many informative annotations, and converting the information into a ``sqlite`` database framework, ``GEMINI`` provides a flexible database-driven API for data exploration, visualization, population genomics and medical genomics.  **We feel that this ability to integrate variation with the growing wealth of gemome annotations is the most compelling aspect of ``GEMINI``**.
 Combining this with the ability to explore data with SQL using a database design that can scale to 1000s of individuals (genotypes too!) makes for a tasty data exploration cupcake.
 Here are some examples of the things you can do.